Welcome to the RsInstrument Python Step-by-step Guide

 exit(1)

-# Switching the status checking OFF temporarily
+# Switching the status checking OFF temporarily.

 instr.write('MY:MISSpelled:COMMand')